open/close all folders

 - Evil Cannot Comprehend Good: Doesn't see the point of fighting against the, in his view, unavoidable victory of the Dark One.
 He understand feelings like compassion and empathy perfectly well, but pays them no heed on his way to unmaking creation itself.
 And he tends to forget that others aren't as fatalistic as himself, thus acting vastly different than him.

 - Evil Counterpart: To Rand.
 Sees himself as this to The Dragon in general, believing that he serves as The Dragon to The Dark One in the same way Rand is The Dragon to the Creator, that they both reincarnate and battle for eternity.
+This is made particularly obvious as Moridin, who even looks a bit like Rand.

 - Fallen Hero: Not quite hero, but he was a highly respected intellectual back in the day.
 He was called "The Betrayer of Hope" by the public when he publicly announced for the Shadow, signalling how far he had fallen in their eyes.